makesh-kumar/online-news-app-in-react/README.md

-This is a small news application developed on React
+This is a small news application developed on React,
 I have used https://newsapi.org/ to get data

 Live :- https://news-app-makesh.netlify.app/